 Step 4: Wrap the red velvet cookie dough in plastic wrap and refrigerate for an hour.

-Step 7: Take your white chocolate melting wafers and put them into a microwave-safe bowl.
-Melt in 30-second increments, stirring between every 30 seconds to prevent burning.
+Step 7: Put your white chocolate melting wafers into a microwave-safe bowl.
+Melt in 30-second increments, stirring every 30 seconds to prevent burning.
 I used Ghirardelli White Chocolate Wafers.

 Expert Tips and Recipe FAQ:

 Red velvet is a sweet flavor from cocoa, sugar, and red food coloring.
 It is not as deep chocolate flavored as chocolate baked goods, but somewhere in the middle of chocolate and vanilla.

 If your red velvet sugar cookies are too brown, you use too much cocoa powder in the recipe.

 My recipe will show you how to make the best gluten free red velvet cookies in just seven easy steps.

 I haven’t had this happen; if your cookie dough is too wet, this can happen.